AutoSamp: Autoencoding k-space Sampling via Variational Information Maximization for 3D MRI: Introduction

 More recently, end-to-end deep learning methods have been proposed for learning undersampling patterns for MRI reconstruction problem.
 DL-based sample optimization strategies require a fully sampled dataset to simulate the data sampling procedure and evaluate the reconstruction quality.
 Active acquisition strategies \cite{jin2019self,zhang2019reducing,pineda2020active,bakker2020experimental,van2021active} attempt to predict the next k-space samples to be acquired using information from existing samples.
 These methods usually employ an additional neural network that select the next sample by measuring the reconstruction quality or estimating uncertainty during the acquisition.
 In addition, some active acquisition techniques leverage reinforcement learning (RL) based formulations \cite{pineda2020active,bakker2020experimental,van2021active}.

 The non-active strategies can be grouped into two categories.
 The probabilistic approaches \cite{bahadir2019learning, zhang2020extending, huijben2020learning} focus on the Cartesian sampling case and model binary sampling masks probabilistically.
 These methods employ certain relaxations such as straight-through estimator \cite{bengio2013estimating} and Gumbell-Softmax re-parameterization \cite{jang2016categorical} to maintain differentiability with respect to sampling probabilities.
+They generally treat the sampling points independently and do not model the dependencies between sampling locations explicitly.
 The second type of methods \cite{aggarwal2020j,weiss2019pilot} directly optimize for the k-space coordinates instead of estimating sampling probabilities.
 Authors of J-MoDL \cite{aggarwal2020j} restrict the optimization to a set of separable variables such as horizontal and vertical directions in 2-D plane to reduce the search space.
 As a result, their optimized sampling masks are restricted to a uniform {\it grid} pattern and do not cover the more general sampling patterns.
-A few other works incorporate MR gradient system amplitude and slew rate constraints into their loss functions to optimize sampling {\it trajectories}. \cite{weiss2019pilot} proposes an end-to-end multi-scale and multi-stage approach that optimizes the sampling trajectories for reconstruction and segmentation tasks. \cite{wang2022b} parameterizes the trajectories with quadratic B-spline kernels for 2D MRI and uses multi-level optimization to stabilize the training process and satisfy the constraints more easily. \cite{wang2022stochastic} further extends this work for 3D non-Cartesian sampling trajectories.
+A few other works incorporate MR gradient system amplitude and slew rate constraints into their loss functions to optimize sampling {\it trajectories}. \cite{weiss2019pilot} proposes an end-to-end multi-scale and multi-stage approach that optimizes the sampling trajectories for reconstruction and segmentation tasks. \cite{wang2022b} parameterizes the trajectories with quadratic B-spline kernels for 2D MRI and uses multi-level optimization to both stabilize the training process and satisfy the constraints more easily. \cite{wang2022stochastic} further extends this work for 3D non-Cartesian sampling trajectories.
 The authors also model peripheral nerve stimulation (PNS) and include it as a soft constraint in the loss function to suppress its effect. \cite{peng2022learning} uses a neural Ordinary Differential Equation (ODE) solver to approximate the trajectory dynamics and optimizes its parameters along with a DL reconstruction network.